Sitemap

 Download Paper

-(under review) Predictive Modeling of Emulsion Stability via Hierarchical Machine Learning
+(manuscript under review) Predictive Modeling of Emulsion Stability via Hierarchical Machine Learning

-Under review, July 2025
+Manuscript under review, July 2025

 Stay tuned for updates on this exciting publication!

-Under review: Roguski, M.*; Fu, S.*; Walker, L.; Tilton, R.; Washburn, N.; Cochran, B.; Stone, C.; Barker, M.; Jamadagni, S.; Johnson, E. Predictive Modeling of Emulsion Stability via Hierarchical Machine Learning.
-Under review, 2025.
+Manuscript under review: Roguski, M.*; Fu, S.*; Walker, L.; Tilton, R.; Washburn, N.; Cochran, B.; Stone, C.; Barker, M.; Jamadagni, S.; Johnson, E. Predictive Modeling of Emulsion Stability via Hierarchical Machine Learning.
+Manuscript under review, 2025.

-(under review) Autonomous Determination of Hansen Solubility Parameters via Active Learning
+(manuscript under review) Autonomous Determination of Hansen Solubility Parameters via Active Learning

-Under review, August 2025
+Manuscript under review, August 2025

 Stay tuned for updates on this exciting publication!